 Taking into consideration the above-mentioned factors, our top picks reflect some of the best basement lighting on the market today in a variety of categories.
 Read on to discover a selection of products to illuminate a dark and gloomy below-space.

 Homeowners and DIYers looking to light up an entire basement with one purchase should check out this LED recessed ceiling lighting from Ensenior.
-This 12-pack of lighting fixtures is available in 4-inch or 6-inch sizes, along with a choice of seven different color temperatures, ranging from 2,700K to 6,000K.
-Each light produces 1,050 lumens, with a wattage equivalent of 110W.
+Each light in this 12-pack produces 1,050 lumens, with a wattage equivalent of 110W.
 These fixtures are Energy Star-rated and can save up to 88 percent in energy costs.

 These lights require just 2 inches of clearance above the ceiling, making them useful in basement ceilings that contain plumbing and mechanical equipment.
 They’re also dimmable between 5 and 100 percent output.
 Installation doesn’t require any hardware, as each fixture’s spring-loaded clamps simply sandwich the ceiling drywall to hold the light in place, creating a clean, modern look.

 Basement renovations can be expensive, but saving money on lighting fixtures doesn’t mean you have to sacrifice features.
-The LIT-PaTH LED flush mount ceiling lighting kit includes two Energy Star-rated fixtures, each with a 75-watt-equivalent output that can reduce energy consumption up to 85 percent.
-Finding an appropriate color temperature for a basement won’t be an issue with a choice between 3,000K, 4,000K, and 5,000K.
-They’re also dimmable and feature a lifespan of 50,000 hours.
+From LIT-PaTH, this flush mount ceiling lighting kit includes two Energy Star-rated fixtures, each with a 75-watt-equivalent LED output that can reduce energy consumption up to 85 percent.
+These lights also dimmable and feature a lifespan of 50,000 hours.

 Installation takes just a few minutes.
 These units tie into existing wiring without complex diagrams or ballasts.
 Plus, as long as a junction box is already in place, the only required tools are a pair of pliers and a screwdriver.